 |HTTP API||8500||Used by clients to talk to the HTTP API.
 TCP only.|

 As mentioned in the datacenter design section, network areas and network segments can be used to prevent opening up firewall ports between different subnets.

 By default agents will only listen for HTTP and DNS traffic on the local interface.

-For more information about the ports that Consul uses, see the ports section of the agent configuration documentation.
+For more information about the ports that Consul uses, check the ports section of the agent configuration documentation.

-In this guide we've discussed considerations for deploying Consul, including hardware sizing, datacenter design, and network connectivity.
-Next, review the Deployment Guide to learn the steps required to install and configure a single HashiCorp Consul cluster.
+In this tutorial, you have reviewed the considerations to make before deploying Consul, including hardware sizing, datacenter design, and network connectivity.
+Next, review the Deployment Guide to learn the steps required to install and configure a single HashiCorp Consul datacenter.